lemonade-command/lemonade/README.md

 Enable the socket with `systemctl --user daemon-reload && systemctl --user enable --now lemonade.socket`.

-Now whenever a request is made on localhost:2489 the lemonade server is started automatically.
+Now whenever a request is made on `localhost:2489` the lemonade server will start automatically.

 Links
 -------